-Throughout the year, students and staff will be involved with various charitable events to assist with the school, wider community and to assist our sister school in Sierra Leone.
+Throughout the year, students and staff are involved in various charitable events to raise fund for the wider Saint Ambrose community and beyond.

 ST AMBROSE ACADEMY, SIERRA LEONE

 Saint Ambrose College is twinned with Saint Ambrose Academy in Sierra Leone.
 Through charitable works, the College is able to provide material and prayerful support to the Christian Brothers in Sierra Leone to help with the re-equipping of their schools.
 Saint Ambrose Academy caters for the educational and social welfare of all students from the very poorest of backgrounds.